aerogear/modern-appdev-workshop/README.md

 6. Run `graphback generate` to generate schema and resolvers

+Graphback will generate source code for accessing data from the database along with GraphQL schema.

 7. Run `docker-compose up -d` to run your database.

 7a.
 Run `graphback db` to create database resources in postgres database.

+Graphback will generate database tables that will reflect schema we have provided in model.

 8. Run `npm run start` to start the server